 - “If you’d only stopped smoking (or exercised; or followed a healthier diet; etc.) this wouldn’t have happened.”
 It is impossible to know whether the result might have been different if healthier choices had been made, and there’s no benefit to playing “what if.”
 Focus your attention instead on providing the support and compassion the person needs today, and leave any feelings of judgment at the door.

 - “Do you recall…?”
 Specific to people who have dementia or other cognitive impairment, memory prompts along these lines can add to the frustration and agitation already experienced.
 Sharing stories from times gone by just as if they’re brand new is a good option to engage the person instead.

 Your absolute best bet is to enable the individual to communicate (or not to share) about his or her experience and thoughts, hold the person’s hand if it’s welcome, give a bright bouquet of flowers or any other small present or treat, and extend your warm, loving presence and encouragement.

-To get more detailed care tips, and for hands-on assistance with skilled care within the comfort of home, reach out to JFS Care, expert home health aides in Los Angeles and the surrounding areas.
+To get more detailed care tips, and for hands-on assistance with skilled care within the comfort of home, reach out to JFS Care — Jewish Family Services in Los Angeles.
 We can provide expert, caring services for those experiencing a medical crisis that deliver comfort and peace, through companionship, assistance with daily meals and household chores, transportation to doctor appointments and procedures, running errands, and so much more.
 Give us a call at (213) 383-2273 to let us know how our home health aides in Los Angeles and the surrounding areas are able to help.
 Click here to view our full senior care service area.